 4. Cuico / Cuica – Posh or Preppy

 Chileans use ‘Cuico‘ or ‘Cuica‘ to talk about people with money.
-Most of the time, it’s more than just money though; it’s also the attitude that comes along with it.
+Most of the time it’s used for more than just money though; it’s also the attitude that comes along with it.
 Depending on the context, it can mean stuck up or snobbish.
-Every Spanish speaking culture seems to have their own verison of this- back in Spain it was pijo(a).
+Every Spanish speaking culture seems to have their own version of this- back in Spain it was “pijo(a).”

 5. Weón / Weóna – Dude